14 Different Types of Frogs in Minnesota

 Spring peepers are one type of frog that is active during the day.
 These types of frogs in Minnesota are small and brown with a dark stripe down their back.

-They tend to live around water, so if you find one on land, it’s likely sick or injured.
+They tend to live around water, so it’s likely sick or injured if you find one on land.

-Spring peepers can be found across North America, but they’re most common in the eastern United States and Canada.
+Spring peepers across North America are most common in the eastern United States and Canada.

-They mostly eat insects, worms, and slugs and will create burrows near water sources like a pond or streams.
+They mostly eat insects, worms, and slugs and will create burrows near water sources like ponds or streams.

 They call out at night with loud, high-pitched calls that sometimes sound like they’re saying a peep.